Matthew Mercer: Personal life

-Mercer began dating voice actress and Critical Role co-star Marisha Ray in 2011, and they were engaged in 2016 before marrying on October 21, 2017.
-The video of his proposal became popular among fans as it involved an entire escape room game he secretly created with the Critical Role cast as a surprise for Ray.
+Mercer began dating voice actress and Critical Role co-star Marisha Ray in 2011.
+They were engaged in 2016 and married on October 21, 2017.
+The video of his proposal became popular among fans as it involved an escape room game he secretly created with the Critical Role cast as a surprise for Ray.
 They have a pet corgi named Omar.
 Their pet green-cheeked conure, Dagon, died in December 2021.

 Mercer said in 2017 that, while he is heterosexual, he has also been attracted to men in the past and experienced homophobia while growing up as a boy who liked to experiment with an androgynous appearance.
 He explained that he tries his best in storytelling to also represent the experiences of close LGBT family and friends.
-As an activist, he works with various LGBT rights charities like OutRight Action International.
+As an activist, he works with various LGBTQ rights charities like OutRight Action International.
 In 2018, he revealed that he suffers from body dysmorphic disorder and has always struggled with his physical appearance.